argyle-systems/argyle-link-react-native/UPGRADING.md

 ---
 # Migrating to Link 4

-If you're using a previous version of Link and would like to migrate to the new version, please update the changed configuration parameters and then follow the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) defined above.

----

-## Migrating from Link 3

-No configuration parameters changed and the usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) should be followed to upgrade to the newest version.
+There are no configuration parameters changed if you are using the previous version of Link (Link 3).
+The usual [React Native Link SDK version upgrade instruction](#upgrade-to-a-new-sdk-version) should be followed to upgrade to the newest version.

 ---